 README.txt should provide additional information about the plugin of an unspecified nature

-COPYRIGHT.txt If included, must provide an explanation of the plugin's copyright, besides what is included in manifest.xml
+COPYRIGHT.txt If included, must provide an explanation of the plugin's copyright.

 LICENSE.txt If included, must provide the text of the license that the plugin is released under.